TrigenSoftware/nanoviews/packages/nanoviews/README.md

 ### decide$

-`decide$` is a method that can switch between different blocks.
+`decide$` is a method that can switch between different childs.

 ```js
 import { atom } from 'nanostores'